Talk with Desley Luscombe: Zaha Hadid’s ‘Architecture’ of Painting

 Each painting complicates what is meant by ‘the architectural’ as a disciplinary construct.
 In their detail, the paintings have compositional attributes adapted initially from her interpretation of early 20th century art practices, later expanding to encompass a responsiveness to the new spatial practices inferred by computer technologies.
 As a type of theoretical discourse, Hadid explained the paintings as if working like language.
 However, they do not strictly work like language, for while there is a layer of narrative, they structure a distinctively visual and compositionally networked logic.

-This talk will focus on three properties of the paintings explicitly examined in the book:
+This talk focused on three properties of the paintings explicitly examined in the book:

 What Hadid does with these attributes enables an experimentation transforming the basis of what is meant by the term ‘architecture’.